 Support to phase down HFCs is growing at the national and regional levels.
 See Figure 5 and Table 4.
 In May 2014, the State Council of China announced that they were strengthening management of HFC emissions and accelerating the destruction and replacement of HFCs, as part of the action plan to implement the energy conservation and emission reduction targets in their current five-year plan.
-The State Council announced that the total emission reduction of HFCs should reach 0.28 Gt $CO_2$ -eq during the twelfth five-year period, which concludes at the end of 2015.
-The E.U. f-gas regulations, which received final approval on 14 April 2014 and take effect on 1 January 2015, will phase down HFCs by 80% by 2030.
-In addition, as part of its regulatory regime to control f-gases, the European Directive on mobile air conditioning systems requires the use of f-gases with GWPs less than 150; new type vehicles sold in the E.U. are covered as of 1 January 2013, and all vehicles sold in the E.U. will be covered by 2017.
+The State Council announced that the total emission reduction of HFCs should reach 0.28 Gt CO2-eq during the twelfth five-year period, which concludes at the end of 2015.99 The E.U.
+HFC regulations ("F-Gas Directive"), which received final approval on 14 April 2014 and take effect on 1 January 2015, will phase down HFCs by 80% by 2030.100 In addition, as part of its regulatory regime to control HFCs, the European Directive on mobile air conditioning systems requires the use of refrigerants with GWPs less than 150; new type vehicles sold in the E.U. are covered as of 1 January 2013, and all vehicles sold in the E.U. will be covered by 2017.101